dynamic-swarn/dynamic-swarn/README.md

 # 💫 About Me:
-i am an IT student with a strong interest in web development and UI UX design.<br> I have skills in HTML, CSS, Javascript, React and basic programming languages like C, Java, Python.<br> I enjoy creating clean responsive and user friendly website and a continuously improving my technical and communication skill.
+I am an IT student with a strong interest in web development and UI UX design.<br> I have skills in HTML, CSS, Javascript, React and basic programming languages like C, Java, Python.<br> I enjoy creating clean responsive and user friendly website and a continuously improving my technical and communication skill.

 ## 🌐 Socials: